murderteeth/rarity-masterwork/README.md

 - Add `summoner` search skill ranks
 - +2 if the `summoner` has the investigator feat

-If the score is higher than the adventure's search DC you get a 15% bonus.
+If the score is greater or equal the adventure's search DC (20), you get a 15% bonus.
 If you roll a natural 20, you get a 20% bonus.
 Nice!
 Now you can end the adventure and claim your loot:

 ```ts
 await barnAdventure.end(adventureToken)